 Quality information for the ECO3ETALEXI Version 1 data product is provided in section 2.4 of the User Guide.

-• Data acquisition gaps: ECOSTRESS was launched on June 29, 2018, and moved to autonomous science operations on August 20, 2018, following a successful in-orbit checkout period.
+Data acquisition gaps: ECOSTRESS was launched on June 29, 2018, and moved to autonomous science operations on August 20, 2018, following a successful in-orbit checkout period.
 On September 29, 2018, ECOSTRESS experienced an anomaly with its primary mass storage unit (MSU).
 ECOSTRESS has a primary and secondary MSU (A and B).
 On December 5, 2018, the instrument was switched to the secondary MSU and science operations resumed.
 On March 14, 2019, the secondary MSU experienced a similar anomaly, temporarily halting science acquisitions.
 On May 15, 2019, a new data acquisition approach was implemented, and science acquisitions resumed.
 To optimize the new acquisition approach, only TIR bands 2, 4, and 5 are being downloaded.
 The data products are the same as before, but the bands not downloaded contain fill values (L1 radiance and L2 emissivity).
 This approach was implemented from May 15, 2019, through April 28, 2023.